Satellites to safety apps: 10 new uses of technology to help people in 2018

 10. Mobile phones that detect counterfeit seeds

-Mobile phone technology is helping farmers in Kenya detect poor quality and uncertified seeds to help boosting their climate-change hit harvests.
+Mobile phone technology is helping farmers in Kenya detect poor quality and uncertified seeds to help boost their climate-change-hit harvests.
 The Kenya Seed Company started placing stickers inside bags of seed with a scratch-off code, which farmers can send in via text message to immediately find out whether the content matches the description on the label.
+REUTERS